 The data on children whose hearing has been damaged by excessive noise is even more shocking: According to the Centers for Disease Control and Prevention, 12.5 percent of kids and teens between the ages of six and 19 have at least some noise-induced hearing loss.

 While lack of awareness has been a problem in the past, the tide may be turning.
 From bringing attention to the importance of early intervention to bringing educational programs into the classroom, the good news is that efforts to increase awareness of hearing loss in children are on the upswing.

-The American Speech Language Hearing Association - Fortunately the subject of hearing safety is a frequent focus of awareness campaigns, as hearing loss due to the increased use of earbuds with mp3 players is on the rise.
-ASHA has implemented a very popular campaign called Listen to Your Buds geared toward younger children; the campaign features a pair of cartoon earbuds that appear on items such as banners, stickers and screensavers.
+The American Speech Language Hearing Association - Fortunately the subject of hearing safety is a frequent focus of awareness campaigns, as hearing loss due to the increased use of earbuds is on the rise.
+ASHA has implemented a very popular campaign called Listen to Your Buds geared toward younger children.
+The campaign features a pair of cartoon earbuds that appear on items such as banners, stickers and screensavers.
 The goal is to remind children to turn down the volume on their personal devices and to keep certain “rules of thumb” in mind when listening.

 National Institute on Deafness and Other Communication Disorders - For older children, NIDCD offers a campaign called It's a Noisy Planet: Protect Their Hearing.
 Designed to be interactive, as well as to involve parents in helping to protect their children’s hearing, the site contains games, posters, and information about noise and hearing loss tailored specifically for tweens.
 It advises parents about all aspects of noise induced hearing loss, from the causes to prevention to recognizing situations which could put their child’s hearing at risk.